Facts that Matter

 We know that there is a unique real number corresponding to every point on the number line.
 Also, corresponding to each real number, there is a unique point on the number line.
 The process of successive magnification helps us to locate a real number on the number line.

-Note: The process of visualisation of representing a decimal expansion on the number line is known as the process of successive magnification.
+Note: The process of visualization of representing a decimal expansion on the number line is known as the process of successive magnification.

-When a number is such that its denominator is irrational, then we need it to be rationalised.
+When a number is such that its denominator is irrational, then we need it to be rationalized.

-The process of converting an irrational denominator of a number to a rational number by multiply its numerator and denominator by a suitable number is called rationalisation.
+The process of converting an irrational denominator of a number to a rational number by multiply its numerator and denominator by a suitable number is called rationalization.

-If the product of two rational numbers is rational then each one is called the rationalising factor of the other.
+If the product of two rational numbers is rational then each one is called the rationalizing factor of the other.